haseena97/credit_score_proj/README.md

-# Credit Score Classifier: Project Overview
+# Retailer Credit Score Classifier: Project Overview
 - Created a tool that estimates credit score of retailers to help manufacturers assess creditworthiness of retailers based on their purchasing behaviour.
 - Assessment of creditworthiness is based on RFM values of retailers.
 - There are 2 part in this project: